jpomfret/jpomfret.github.io/blog/content/post/2023/ag-error-local-node/index.md

 We are using [Automated Lab](https://automatedlab.org/en/latest/) to build out an environment in Azure - this module is really clever, and I've been impressed with how easy it is to build out a pretty complicated environment.

 However, we have 4 servers that are destined to be a SQL Server Availability Group.
-The problem was I managed to install SQL Server, and configure the instances for Availability groups - before installing and configuring the Windows Server Failover Cluster (WSFC).
+The problem was I managed to install SQL Server and configure the instances for Availability groups - before installing and configuring the Windows Server Failover Cluster (WSFC).

-No problem, Automated Lab has many pre-defined roles built in and one of those is `FailoverNode` - add this to two or more of your lab machine definitions and AutomatedLab will work it's magic and create a WSFC for you.
+No problem, Automated Lab has many pre-defined roles built in and one of those is `FailoverNode` - add this to two or more of your lab machine definitions and AutomatedLab will work its magic and create a WSFC for you.

-After a rerun of the AutomatedLab installation we had a four node cluster - ready to create an availability group.
+After a rerun of the AutomatedLab installation, we had a four-node cluster - ready to create an availability group.
 Here's where the problem appeared, when trying to create a new AG on one of the SQL Servers, I got the following error:

 ![Availability group error for local node](agerror.png)